"We have been wanting to do a miscarriage awareness post for a while and could never bring ourselves to do it, but we now feel strong enough..."

-We absolutely don’t want people to stop having conversations about their pregnancies and babies because we understand that it’s a happy time and when people purposely don’t talk about it, it actually just creates more awkwardness.
+We don't want people to stop having conversations about their pregnancies and babies because we understand that it's a happy time and when people purposely don't talk about it, it just creates more awkwardness.
 Just simply be aware and sensitive.

-If someone you know has suffered a miscarriage and you’re not sure what to say, there is loads of infomation online that can help you understand more about how to help them and what to say.
+If someone you know has suffered a miscarriage and you’re not sure what to say, there is loads of information online that can help you understand more about how to help them and what to say.

 Lastly, please be patient with people who have suffered.
-Sometimes they might not want to talk to about it and sometimes they might.
+Sometimes they might not want to talk about it and sometimes they might.
 Sometimes they might seem happy and sometimes they might seem exhausted and bitter.
 They are grieving the loss of their baby or babies no matter how far along they were.
-Remember that these women were pregnant, they had symptoms, they connected with their baby, they had plans, they dreamed of them.
+Remember that these women were pregnant, they had symptoms, they connected with their baby, they had plans, and they dreamed of them.
 And now they grieve.

-Miscarriage is not taboo; it happens every day.
+Don't suffer in silence, because miscarriage is not taboo; it happens every day.